 A last note on the project and things

 holy ghosts (as for now) did not turn out what I imagined it to be in the beginning of the year.
-Sure, tourists and their way of performing places are still the main element things circled around - but what happened is that the current events left an imprint on every thought, word, image and sound that I had, created or came across in this time.
+Sure, tourists and their way of performing places are still the main element things circled around - but what happened is that the current events left an imprint on every thought, word, image and sound that I had, created, or came across in this time.
 It was a way to micro-archive these very exceptional times, full of uncertainty and anger but also of hope and clarity of thoughts, realizing things that were blurred before.
 To make a work about tourism and tourist narratives means inevitably to make a work about 20/21st century capitalism and its narratives.
 Trying to deconstruct "travelers' realities" means you have to start deconstructing the system's realities - and oh, the gates that this opens up.
 I am not done with this, of course.
-But I surely did take a lot from going through this month and doing the work I did, and I really hope that maybe you did or will do, too.
+However, I surely did take a lot from going through this month and doing the work I did, and I hope that maybe you did or will do, too.

 Simulacra and Simulation, 1983